dessertlab/EVIL/README.md

 #### Recommended GPU Set up
 * If you are using an HPC cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/9.2  anaconda3/5.0.1-cuda92`
-* If you are using a local machine and have anaconda set up already run the following command `conda env create -f shellbe_env_gpu.yml` Upon completion activate it using `conda activate shellbe_env`.
+* If you are using a local machine and have anaconda set up already run the following command `conda env create -f evil_env_gpu.yml` Upon completion activate it using `conda activate evil_env`.
 The move to the Install Natural Language tools section.

 ### Step 2: Dependencies Setup